TYPO3-Documentation/TYPO3CMS-Guide-RenderTypo3Documentation/Documentation/AtTheCommandline/Index.rst

 .. include::   ../Includes.txt
+.. highlight:: shell

 =====================================
-At the servers commandline
+At The Commandline
 =====================================

 TCT is the Toolchain Tool.
 The actual name on the commandline is `tct`.

 `RenderDocumentation` is a toolchain that is run by TCT.

 Login to the server.